alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 also looking at [what is happening during a chain](https://discourse.mc-stan.org/t/init-not-using-my-initial-values-and-seems-to-be-defaulting-to-0/39548):

-, goes straight to zero?
+, goes straight to zero almost.
+And posterior density is ridiculously peaked at zero.

-Can consider init

 Save warm-ups and then do diagnostics, as follows:

 fit <- brm(..., save_warmup = TRUE)
 as_draws_df(fit, inc_warmup = TRUE)

+* Turning off init=0, back to default

 ## Eta estimation by itself or in conjunction with lapse only (and no factors) seems ok